PerfectoZ/Geolocational-Data-Analysis/README.md

 To Setup the Notebook Install the Above Dependencies and Replace [redacted] with your Foursquare API Key.

 ## Release History
+* 0.0.3
+    * Added PCA for variance analysis

+* 0.0.2
+    * Added Popups in Folium for a better idea of locations

 * 0.0.1
     * Basic Skeleton is Ready, Need to add for Location as per User Input